IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ```

 Within the Device twin desired properties make sure
-to set `NetworkInterface` option to the WI-FI interface which will
+to set the `NetworkInterface` option to the WI-FI interface which will
 be used in the Driver section of the config file, for example

 ```json